mongodb/specifications/source/retryable-writes/retryable-writes.rst

 Additionally, write commands other than ``insert``, ``update``, ``delete``, and ``findAndModify`` are not supported at all.

-Furthermore, we cannot know for sure what the server-side overhead will be for executing write operations within sessions.
-As such, it would be prudent not to introduce this feature by enabling it for all applications by default.
+Enabling retryability for write operations does incur some server-side overhead.
+As such, it would be prudent not to enable this feature for all applications by default and instead have applications opt in to the behavior.
+We may change this default in the future if testing reveals the overhead to be sufficiently small.

 Can drivers resend the same wire protocol message on retry attempts?
 --------------------------------------------------------------------